Schoolgirl groomed by convicted rapist from Preesall

 “You told her she was 15-years-old and could make her own decisions.
 You seem to think children should have sexual relationship with adults, and that, in my judgement, is the signature of someone who is particularly dangerous.”

-Prosecuting, David Traynor, revealed Leigh had told the girl’s mother he had a conviction for “something on his phone” but did not know the full details, and she permitted her daughter to do a job for him to earn pocket money.
+Prosecuting, David Traynor, revealed Leigh had told the girl’s mother he had a conviction for “something on his phone” but did not know the full details.

 He told the girl’s mum he called her “sexy” to boost her confidence and denied asking to touch her.